voodooattack/nexusjs/README.md

 cd nexusjs
 git submodule update --init --recursive
 ```
-Or you might wish to do a shallow clone to avoid a longer download:
+Or you might wish to do a shallow clone to avoid a longer download (If this does not work, try cloning without `--depth 1`):
 ```
 git submodule update --init --recursive --depth 1
 ```